 We will contact you according to the response times and hours of access defined in your program or subscription level.
-Please provide as much detail as possible using the guidelines provided in the section, “Information to Include in Your Service Request.”
+Please provide as much detail as possible using the guidelines provided in the section, “How to Effectively Work with SUSE Technical Support.”

 In the USA and Canada, contact the North America Support Center at 1-800-858-4000 within the United States or 1-801-861-4000 outside the United States.
 The North America Support Center is located in Provo, Utah and operates 24x7.
 (TTY/TDD 800-711-3484)